Universality of the Galois action on the fundamental group of $\mathbb{P}^1\setminus\{0,1,\infty\}$: Variants and questions

 \begin{pr} Let $\bL$ be a geometrically irreducible $\obQ_p$-local system (resp. geometrically absolutely irreducible $\bQ_p$-local system) on a variety $S$ over $F$, equipped with a base point $s\in S(F)$.
 Then the Galois representation $\bL_s\otimes \bL_s^{\vee}$ is a subquotient of $\obQ_p[\pi_1^{\pro-\red}(\PoF,0_v)]$ (resp. $\bQ_p[\pi_1^{\pro-\red}(\PoF,0_v)]$) for every tangential base point $0_v$. \end{pr}

-\begin{proof} Applying the discussion of the Example \ref{intro: irreducible monodromy example} in the introduction, we see that $\bL_s\otimes \bL_s^{\vee}$ is a subrperesentation of $\obQ_p[\pi_1^{\pro-\red}(S_{\oF},s)]$.
+\begin{proof} Applying the discussion of the Example \ref{intro: irreducible monodromy example} in the introduction, we see that $\bL_s\otimes \bL_s^{\vee}$ is a subrepresentation of $\obQ_p[\pi_1^{\pro-\red}(S_{\oF},s)]$.
 Proposition \ref{belyi: any pi1}, reproven with pro-reductive completions in place of pro-algebraic completions then implies the claimed result. \end{proof}

 \begin{cor} If $V=H^1_{\et}(A_{\oF},\obQ_p)$ for an abelian variety $A$ over $F$ or $V=H^2_{\et}(X_{\oF},\obQ_p)$ for a K3 surface $X$ then $V\otimes V^{\vee}\in \cC_F^{\red}$. \end{cor}